sam-maverick/enhanced-messageme/README.md

 You should get a `Nest application successfully started`.

-# 8. Preparing the tools for the EAS build for Android APK/AAB
+# 8. Preparing for the EAS build for Android APK/AAB

 Building the APK/AAB is known as a 'production build'.
 Here we will deploy the app as a bare React Native app.
 You will need to compile your project to generate the APK file.
 The [Expo Go 'Create your first build' guide](https://docs.expo.dev/build/setup/) provides the steps to use the EAS cloud service for the compilation.
 However, we prefer to compile locally, using the [Expo Go 'Local app development' guide](https://docs.expo.dev/guides/local-app-development/).
 Below is a summary of the steps you need to perform.